 Many of our JO Team athletes aspire to compete at the college level.
 Some of our graduating seniors have earned full-ride scholarships to:

 - Southeast Missouri State

 - Arizona State University

 Is your student interested in joining our JO Team?
-Call (816) 600-0195 to schedule an evaluation with our elite coaches today!
+CALL US to schedule an evaluation with our elite coaches today!